Frequently Asked Questions

 Buying Reviews: If you have earned enough to afford to buy one or more reviews, you will be able to purchase them via the main information page for that screenplay.
 Generally, clicking on the title of script takes you to that screenplay, and you will find the list of your uploaded scripts in your Profile (and in other palces throughout the site).
 Click on the title of the script to go to that script.

-What happens once they are purchased?
+What happens once reviews are purchased?
 All reviews that are purchased go into a hopper to be assigned when other members request an assignment (or pick an assignment if they are Citizens).
 The time it takes between when you buy a review and when it gets assigned will vary depending on how many members are requesting assignments and how many are in the hopper waiting to get assigned, so be patient as it will eventually get assigned and reviewed by someone.

 How much does a Review cost?